mbzuai-nlp/gen-X/README.md

 # Gen-X

-Resources for our paper   :tada:<br>
+Resources for our paper, accepted to main conference of EMNLP 2023   :tada:<br>
 <h3>
  LLM-powered Data Augmentation for Enhanced Crosslingual Performance
 </h3>